Lew1s777/wm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

-This repo is my build of dwm.
+This is my build of dwm.

 This repo is kind of out of dated,I will update my dwm to 6.3 and upload the new build thesedays.(maybe)